Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

 you can remove it from Klaw.
 You will notice this at the end of the record.

-By following these steps, you can synchronize topics from a Apache Kafka cluster with Klaw metadata.
+By following these steps, you can synchronize topics from an Apache Kafka cluster with Klaw metadata.